Intertwining diffusions and wave equations: On various old and new examples

-In \cite{CPY} the authors discuss various examples of intertwinings of Markovian semigroups in continuous time.
+In \cite{CPY} the authors discuss various examples of intertwinings of Markov semigroups in continuous time.
 The perspective is somewhat different from ours and worth comparing.
 The set-up in \cite{CPY} is that of filtering.
-Let us briefly describe their approach below.
-The presentation is deliberately kept somewhat informal.
+Let us first briefly describe their approach.